hz2657/gcp/README.md

 - smtplib, email, MIMEMultipart: use python to send email automatically

-- gevent:  a coroutine -based Python networking library
+- gevent:  a coroutine -based Python networking library; Queue(): a data structure to save and extract data  (from gevent.queue import Queue)